kenmaca/react-native-tear-lines/README.md

 ## Usage

-Use `TearLines`'s `onLayout` method in the attached component's `onLayout` prop to dynamically match it's width like demonstrated below:
+Use `TearLines`'s `onLayout` method in the attached component's `onLayout` prop to dynamically match its width as demonstrated below:

 ```js
 import { View } from "react-native";